 The impacts of climate change are already being felt by vulnerable communities and ecosystems.
 Left unchecked, the trajectory of global climate change will have enormous consequences for our children, grandchildren, human civilization and biodiversity.

 We invite other donors to think urgently and boldly about what it will take to solve this problem at the scale and pace that the world’s scientists have warned it needs to be solved.
 We also welcome collaboration with other donors who share our sense of urgency about the problem and we look forward to sharing opportunities and progress reports.
-The contact for these initiatives is Lukas Haynes, Executive Director.
+The contact for these initiatives is Lukas Haynes, Chief Executive Officer.